 Create and run the event broker container on your host.

 - Create the container:

 Once it’s done running, a long identifier will be displayed that looks something like this:

-- Start the message broker:
+- Start the event broker:

 >sudo docker start solace

 docker pscommand to check on the status of the event broker once it’s running.